ernsheong/joncloudgeek.com/content/blog/managing-background-jobs-with-cloud-tasks/index.md

 ## Summary

 Cloud Tasks is GCP's fully managed solution for handling queues of background jobs (tasks).
 It provides rate-limiting and retry capabilities that are not present in Pub/Sub.
-Before reaching out for Pub/Sub you may want to consider if Cloud Tasks suits your application use case better.
+Before reaching out for Pub/Sub you may want to consider if Cloud Tasks suits your application's use case better.

 Cloud Tasks also provides a great alternative to third-party queues such as Resque or Sidekiq, if not better.
 Unlike these third-party queues, there are no workers or queues to manage; it is serverless apart from the task handlers which you will have to provide.